lauslim12/Anzu/README.md

 - `System Call: Administrator` is used to check if the user saying that passphrase is an administrator or not.
 - `System Call: Delete Expired` is used to delete all expired tasks, manually.
 - `System Call: Local Deletion` is used to delete all tasks in an environment.

+There is also a configuration file located at `constants/constants.ts`.
+Each of the values will do as follows.

+- `botName` is the default name of the bot.
+This can be changed, but currently it does nothing.
+- `disableAdministrator` is set by default to `false`.
+If this configuration is set to `true`, then the bot will allow anyone in the environment to schedule, finish, delete, and reschedule tasks.
+This flag also allows anyone to 'kick' or make the bot leave. `System Call`s are still restricted to administrators.
+- `enableLongReminders` is set by default to `true`.
+This configuration will cause the bot to send a reminder of all tasks in the current environment, instead of telling everyone in the current environment to use `/tasks`.
+- `timezone` is to set the bot timezone.
+- `cleanUpSchedules` is an array that will take _n_ values of cron syntaxes.
+This variable will be used to determine how many times and when the clean up routine will occur.
+- `reminderSchedules` is an array that will take _n_ values of cron syntaxes.
+This variable will be used to determine how many times and when the reminder routine will occur.

+Values above are frozen by default and will not be able to be changed at runtime.
+You have to restart your bot and rewrite the variables for the changes to take effect.

 Anzu comes with several error-handling methods.
 It is impossible to create a task whose deadline is less than the current date.
 Deleting tasks that does not exist in the current environment that Anzu is in is also impossible.
 Refer below for usage examples.